gustavoalito/BeCode/Linux-Server-Client-Project/Report.md

 `sudo mysql_secure_installation`

+Follow the instructions in the terminal and select the options that make more sense in terms of security: no root login, remove test user and database.

 Create a new account called **admin** with the same capabilities as the **root** account, but configured for password authentication.
 Open up the MariaDB prompt from your terminal:

 `sudo mariadb`